tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

 # Code Archive
-This branch provides an analysis code accompanying "Myofibre Density Reveals a Critical Threshold around Age 6 in Steroid-Naïve Duchenne Muscular Dystrophy: A Retrospective Observational Study."
+This branch provides analysis code accompanying “Myofibre Density Reveals a Critical Threshold around Age 6 in Steroid‑Naïve Duchenne Muscular Dystrophy: A Retrospective Observational Study.”
+To comply with journal policy and preserve anonymous review, the full scripts and any shareable data are temporarily unavailable and will be released upon completion of peer review (e.g., post‑acceptance).
+Editors/reviewers may request private access if needed.
-The data and scripts in this repository will be made available following formal publication of the corresponding article in a peer-review journal.

 ## How to cite
-In progress.
+Citation details will be added upon publication; in the meantime, please cite the manuscript as “under review” and reference this branch and commit hash.

 ## Reproducibility notes (global)
 Analyses were developed in R.